crillab/metrics/docs/scalpel-config.md

   title-separator: "!"
 ```

-To configure how a reverse CSV file is parsed, you can aslo use the same
+To configure how a reverse CSV file is parsed, you can also use the same
 properties as those used in classical CSV file (see the previous section),
 and specify one of the formats `reverse-csv`, `reverse-csv2` or
 `reverse-table` (using the same naming convention as before).